Glanceyes/2023-POSTECH-OIBC-Challenge/README.md

 ### LSTM with Attention

-We used LSTM with attention as our base model since LSTM is known to be effective in time series forecasting and attention mechanism can help the model to focus on the important features and address the long-term dependency problem.
+We used LSTM with attention as our base model.
+LSTM is known to be effective in time series forecasting.
+In addition, attention mechanism can help the model to focus on the important features and address the short-term dependency problem.

 ![LSTM with Attention](assets/LSTM_with_attention.png)